 Instead of buying more paper towels while grocery shopping, I prefer reusable microfiber cloths.
-These fuzzy washcloths do all the heavy lifting of cleaning.
+These fuzzy washcloths do all the heavy lifting when cleaning.
 I use them like I’m live on an episode of Dirty Jobs for anything involving grit, grime, and grease.

 Depending on the dirty job, I may have to prewash it before I throw it in the washing machine with the rest of the laundry.
 Similar to the prewash of a dishwasher, its the manual phase of rinsing the big stuff.